electric-sql/meta/CODE_OF_CONDUCT.md

-# Vaxine Code of Conduct
+# ElectricSQL Code of Conduct

 ## Our Pledge